cap-js/attachments/README.md

 ## Quick Start

-For a quick setup with in-memory storage:
+For a quick local development setup with in-memory storage:

 - The plugin is self-configuring as described in [Package Setup](#package-setup).
 To enable attachments, simply add the plugin package to your project:
 ```sh